-The Tarleton men’s basketball team has added veteran coach Rodney “Mac” McConnell to its coaching staff as an assistant coach.
+Tarleton men’s basketball has added former all-conference guard Lashon Sheffield to its staff as an assistant coach.

 McConnell has plenty of experience with Tarleton as a player and coach.
 Mac, as players and coaches call him, played for the Texans from 1998-00 and then transitioned into coaching as a graduate assistant in 2001-02.
 He became a full-time assistant for Tarleton from 2004-05 when the Texans made their first trip to the Final Four.

 “Rodney brings a lot of experience with him and he’s a tremendous recruiter,” said head coach Lonn Reisman.
 “He played for me, was a graduate assistant, and a full-time assistant for me so he understands the tradition and expectations we have here at Tarleton.
 We’re excited to have him return to his alma mater and be a part of our basketball program.”